 Scott Burns knows well the alignment and pace that this single habit can create in a company.
 As CEO of GovDelivery, Scott initiated a regular email to the company and immediately received positive feedback from his employees.
 “GovDelivery is focused on the public sector and we were consistently able to function at a uniquely quick pace,” reported Burns.
 “My regular notes helped me communicate and reinforce our goals, while the organization was able to align and create momentum that evaded most in our sector.
 The return from a little bit of my time was tremendous.”

-In 2016, some 17 years into the tenure of GovDelivery, the company still saw significant growth — driven by a talented, engaged team.
+Today, some 19 years into the tenure of GovDelivery, the company still sees significant growth — driven by a talented, engaged team.

 3. Employees will feel more connected to you, your vision, and your goals.

 Many in leadership roles are inspiring leaders, but too often, their employees see very little of them — especially in a large, hierarchical organization.
 Often there are several layers of org structure between the CEO and the overwhelming number of employees.
 This gulf creates a void and feeling of disconnectedness.

 If lack of unity is the ill, the cure is better, more clear and more consistent communication.

 Also don’t get hung up on the format.
 Email is still great for communicating in a corporate setting, especially since the HTML format allows you to augment with pictures, charts and videos easily.
 However, you need to ensure your email is mobile friendly.
 Just make sure you meet employees in the systems they use.
 Start learning to use chat, text, Facetime, Skype, Structural and Slack.
 Repeating your email note in Slack, for example, will go a long way for making employees feel connected, and they’ll love that you’re using their tools!